AndrewJBateman/angular-form-validation/README.md

 ## Status & To-Do List

-* Status:
+* Status: simple working form with validaton.
+The maxLength validation div does not provide error message, just limits the field length to 5 characters.

-* To-Do: add to commenting.
-Look into developer tools comment:[DOM] Input elements should have autocomplete attributes (suggested: "new-password"):(More info: `https://goo.gl/9p2vKq)`
+* To-Do: add functionality to form.

 ## Inspiration